 by Nicolette Mok

 As with many other athletes, Kerstin Ong displayed considerable talent from a young age.
-The rising Team Singapore track star, who is currently on the national SEA Games training squad for 2017, had been introduced to athletics following a teacher’s recommendation when she was 10 years old.
+The rising Team Singapore track star, who is a Sport Singapore brand ambassador, had been introduced to athletics following a teacher’s recommendation when she was 10 years old.

 Making it to the Singapore Sports School via the Direct School Admissions programme when she was 12, the 100-metre hurdles specialist, however, soon found herself struggling to keep up with her teammates.